"Art Lovers Dream”“Perfect Casita!”“Perfect Location”“Sacred Space"

 (2) The NM legislature is considering changes to the applicability of sales tax and lodger's tax to short term vacation rentals.
 Applicable sales and lodger taxes will be added on the rent amount only at the prevailing rates subject to state and local requirements.

-(3) The $60 Damage Waiver Fee is not refundable but protects the guest against loss or damage to the property up to $3,000.00.
+(3) The $65 Damage Waiver Fee is not refundable but protects the guest against loss or damage to the property up to $3,000.00 only when the Property Manager is notified in writing during the course of your occupancy.

 Casa Estrella, our casita, is located 1-1/2 blocks from Canyon Road, the epicenter of art galleries and fine restaurants in Santa Fe.
 Canyon Road, the most densely concentrated area of art galleries in the world, boasts almost 100 art galleries along its length.
 Santa Fe is the second largest art market in the U.S with approximately 250 galleries.